tekknolagi/tekknolagi.github.com/_posts/2023-07-01-ssa-from-stack-bytecode.md

 [^spectrum]: I have Thoughts and Feelings about this and will probably write a
     whole other post someday.

-Doing static analysis on stack-based bytecode is hard.
-Most static analysis papers assume you already have your intermediate representation (IR) in SSA form because SSA is super helpful.
+Most static analysis papers assume you already have your intermediate representation (IR) in SSA form because doing static analysis on stack-based bytecode is hard and SSA is super helpful.

 Consider: what if every variable was only ever defined exactly once?
 Or, said slightly differently, what if you could attach names to every expression?